 There is a large living room with ample comfortable sitting.
 A smaller parlor is upstairs which has a writing table, comfortable chairs as well as a sleeper sofa.
 The large country kitchen is fully equipped and has the original oak table – a great place to gather.
 The kitchen door swings open into a large formal dining room, which can also be used for meetings as well as non-formal meals!
 Groups may decide to join forces in cooking and dine together at night.
 Evenings offer opportunities for reading to each other and creating supportive critique sessions.

 The house has expansive wrap-around porches both upstairs and downstairs.
 Numerous rocking chairs and a porch swing are available for use.
 There are tables set up on the porches near electrical outlets so writers can work outside in nice weather.
 There is also a screened-in area off the kitchen where writers can work.

-On occasion the Bowers House hosts readings and workshops that are open to the public.
+On occasion the Bowers House hosts readings, concerts, art shows and workshops that are open to the public.
 Residents are invited to attend.